Yussufkadir/Currency-Forecast-Webpage/README.md

 I am doing a project using data from the https://forexsb.com/historical-forex-data where I try to create a model to make predictions on various currency exchanges.
-With this project my main aims are to learn:
+With this project my main goals are to learn:
 - Using Pyspark in a real project and see its ups and downs.
 - Creating a pipeline for both the data preparation and for the model deployment
 - Deploy a model and make predictions with it.